 In The Seven Habits of Highly Effective People, Stephen Covey wrote that anyone who wants to succeed in an endeavor must “begin with the end in mind.”
 What then should be the ultimate end, or goal, of education?
 Today, the answer to this question is far from self-evident, but it is as consequential as ever.

 Theologian R.C.
 Sproul has told the story of what he calls his “personal baptism in to the public education crisis.”
-It was the 1960s, and his oldest daughter was entering first grade at an acclaimed “progressive” school near Boston.
+It was the 1960s, and his daughter was entering first grade at an acclaimed “progressive” school near Boston.
 Excited for his daughter and eager to understand her new school’s approach to education, Dr. Sproul attended a parents’ night at which the principal explained the ins and outs of the school.
 Sproul writes,

 The principal reviewed a typical daily schedule.
 He was both winsome and articulate.
 “If your children come home and tell you that they do jigsaw puzzles in class, don’t be alarmed,” he said.
 “They are not just ‘playing.’
 From 9:00 to 9:17 A.M., they assemble these puzzles, which have been designed by pediatric neurosurgeons to develop the motor muscles of the fingers on the left hand.”
 Then he went through each segment of the school day, demonstrating that every moment was spent in purposeful activity.
 This tour de force overwhelmed the audience with its detailed and erudite explanation of every element in the curriculum.

 When finished he asked, “Are there any questions?”
 Spontaneous laughter erupted.
 Only a fool would raise a question after the principal had so masterfully covered all the bases.